Archive: February 2026

-A Global Judicial News Report: October 2025
+A Global Judicial News Report: February 2026

-A Global Judicial News Report: September 2025
+A Global Judicial News Report: Year-End 2025

 Colorful illustration of vertical book spines arranged side by side, each labeled with different volumes and issues of Judicature, such as “Volume 107 Number 3” and “Volume 99 Number 3.”
 The spines feature a wide range of vibrant colors, including red, yellow, green, blue, and purple.
 Some titles also read “Bolch Judicial Institute of Duke Law School.”
 The image symbolizes a rich archive of legal scholarship.